-With backing from The National Lottery Reaching Communities England Fund until October 2021, and additional support from the Prince’s Countryside Fund and Scottish and Southern Electricity Networks (SSEN), the programme provides community volunteers with free training (currently delivered online), and support, tailored to local needs and priorities.
+With backing from The National Lottery Reaching Communities England Fund until May 2024, and additional support from the Prince’s Countryside Fund (until May 2022) and Scottish and Southern Electricity Networks (SSEN – until September 2023), the programme provides community volunteers with free online or in-person training and support, tailored to local needs and priorities.
 In doing so, we are supporting the development of multi-role volunteer groups that have the confidence and skills to manage a range of emergencies – building their community’s long-term resilience.
-In the context of COVID-19 and climate change, this is a priority.
+In the context of COVID-19 and climate change, this is a high priority.

 Our national programme builds on a successful Lottery funded pilot phase which ran from 2016 to 2018, supporting 300 flood volunteer group members from over 30 communities in South West England.

 One our Communities Prepared hub you will find:

 - A range of downloadable volunteer training resources including handbooks.

 - The learning space, with training that follows a modular approach, starting with an introduction to emergency response followed by issue-specific training on flooding, snow, utilities failure, and public health emergencies.

 - Training sessions and workshops, tailored to local regions and communities and primarily being delivered online as interactive webinars via Zoom.
 The training sessions are delivered in partnership with local partners, including the Environment Agency’s Flood Resilience Teams and local Category 1 and 2 responders.

 - Our member’s forum including advice and support on a range of issues such as developing community emergency plans or flood plans, undertaking risk assessments, communications and fundraising.